High cholesterol levels often cause no symptoms. However, it can cause skin bumps or discoloration in extreme cases.

 - peripheral artery disease, which is a condition that commonly affects arteries in the legs and feet

-- Limit alcohol intake: Alcohol intake
+- Limit alcohol intake: Alcohol

 can raisethe levels of triglycerides and cholesterol.

-Even with medication, it is still important to focus on making dietary and lifestyle changes to lower cholesterol levels.
+Even with medication, it is still important to focus on making dietary and other lifestyle changes to lower cholesterol levels.